 As goldfish age, they may change colors.
 This is especially common as they grow from juveniles to adults, so you may notice subtle or extreme color changes, with some goldfish having their entire body change color.
-If you’ve noticed your goldfish developing black spots in various locations across its body with no other color changes, then you may have wondered what’s going on.
-There are a few reasons that your goldfish may develop black spots, and a few of them require intervention on your part.
-If you’ve noticed black spots on your goldfish, keep reading.
+If you’ve noticed your goldfish developing black spots in various locations across its body with no other color changes, you may have wondered what’s going on.

-If your goldfish is developing black patches, the first thing you should check is your tank’s ammonia level with a reliable test kit.
-Ammonia levels can become elevated due to overfeeding, rotting organic matter in the tank like dead plants and animals, and inadequate filtration.
+If your goldfish is developing black patches, the first thing that you should check is your tank’s ammonia level with a reliable test kit.
+Ammonia levels can become elevated due to overfeeding, rotting organic matter in the tank (like dead plants and animals), and inadequate filtration.
 Any ammonia level above 0 should be immediately addressed and treated with water changes and products that help make ammonia levels safe.

 If you are looking for help to get the water quality just right for your goldfish family in their aquarium, or just want to learn more about goldfish water quality (and more!), we recommend you check out the best-selling book, The Truth About Goldfish, on Amazon today.
 It covers everything from water conditioners to tank maintenance, and it also gives you full, hard copy access to their essential fishkeeping medicine cabinet!